 Regulation for Indian investors

 All remittances must be through the LRS.
 You'll need to complete an A2 form at your bank and quote purpose code S0001.
-The 20% TCS applies above ₹7 lakh/year — track your total LRS remittances across all banks.
+For investment LRS, 20% TCS applies on amounts above ₹10 lakh/year (threshold raised from ₹7 lakh effective April 2025) — track your total LRS remittances across all banks.
+Verify current rates before large remittances as TCS rules have changed multiple times.

 Tax treatment for Indian investors in US stocks